nicfel/Reassortment-Tutorial/README.md

 ## Linking the site models and clock models
 Next, we'll have to select all partitions, and then press `Link Site Models`, `Link Clock Models`.
+Linking Clock models leads every partition to have the same evolutionary rate, while linking the site model assigns every partition the same site model.
+Assigning every partition the same site model is only done temporarily to speed up the setting up of the xml file and the site models will be unlinked later again.

 ## Setting up the sampling times
-Now, we'll have to set up the sampling times.
+Next, we'll have to set up the sampling times.
-To do so, go to the `Tip Dates` partition and select `Use tip dates` Specify the dates format to be `yyyy-M-dd` and press the `Auto-configure` button.
+To do so, go to `Tip Dates`  and select `Use tip dates` Specify the dates format to be `yyyy-M-dd` and press the `Auto-configure` button.
-In the new window, select split on character
+In the window that should pop up, select split on character

 <figure>
 	<a id="fig:example1"></a>